bookofproofs/bookofproofs.github.io/_sources/history/19th-century/aleksandrov.md

 ### Mathematical Profile (Excerpt):
 * The most common way, other than Aleksandrov, is to write it as Alexandroff.
-* Pavel Sergeevich Aleksandrov's father Sergej Aleksandrovich Aleksandrov was a medical graduate from Moscow University who had decided not to follow an academic career but instead had chosen to use his skills in helping people and so he worked as a general practitioner in Yaroslavskii.
 * Later he worked in more senior positions in a hospital in Bogorodskii, which is where he was when Pavel Sergeevich was born.
-* When Pavel Sergeevich was one year old his father moved to Smolensk State hospital, where he was to earn the reputation of being a very fine surgeon, and the family lived from this time in Smolensk.
-* Pavel Sergeevich's early education was from his mother, Tsezariya Akimovna Aleksandrova, who applied all her considerable talents to bringing up and educating her children.
 * It was from her that Aleksandrov learnt French and also German.
 * In 1913 Aleksandrov graduated from the grammar school being dux of the school and winning the gold medal.
 * Eiges was the role model whom he was aspiring to match at this stage, for Eiges had done more than teach Aleksandrov mathematics, he had also influenced his tastes in literature and the arts.